 Toxicity of Hoya fungii

-Hoya fungii is considered non-toxic, so having it around kids and pets is safe.
+Hoya fungii is considered non-toxic, so it's safe to have around kids and pets.

 Links